North Maclean

 In terms of cultural diversity, North Maclean records figures broadly comparable to the national average, as found in AreaSearch's assessment of a number of language and cultural background related metrics

-North Maclean's population, born in Australia, was 81.3%, with 90.3% being citizens, and 89.8% speaking English only at home.
-Christianity was the dominant religion, comprising 46.5%.
-The 'Other' category showed overrepresentation at 1.7%, compared to Greater Brisbane's 1.0%.
+North Maclean's population, born in Australia, is 81.3%, with 90.3% being citizens, and 89.8% speaking English only at home.
+These figures align with the wider region's averages.
+Christianity is the predominant religion in North Maclean, comprising 46.5% of its population.

 Frequently Asked Questions - Diversity